IIIF/api/source/api/extension/navplace/index.md

 #### 2.1.1 GeoJSON as Linked Data

-The GeoJSON terms, the `navPlace` term and the IIIF Presentation API 3 terms are all required for `navPlace` to be linked data compatible.
+The GeoJSON terms, the IIIF Presentation API 3 terms, and the `navPlace` term all require linked data context for `navPlace` to be IIIF compatible.
 Any IIIF resource using the `navPlace` property _MUST_ have the navPlace extension linked data context and the IIIF Presentation API 3 linked data context as part of the top level object.
 This is elaborated upon in section 3.